EliahKagan/VidDraw/README.md

 This could be done by holding down modifier keys (<kbd>Shift</kbd>,
 <kbd>Ctrl</kbd>, <kbd>Alt</kbd>) and/or by selecting something in the menu.

-### User experience on older Windows versions could be better.
+### User experience on older Windows could be better.

 Although it is not a goal for VidDraw to fully support any versions of Windows older than 10.0.17763, it might be good to come up with some other behavior